Mended futures for every family.

 Contact us about scheduling a session with Shannon.

-Kiersten is a Graduate Student enrolled at Liberty University.
-Kiersten is pursuing her degree in Social Work with an expected graduation date of May 2025.
-Kiersten primarily works with children.
+Madeline Schaefer is a Graduate Student enrolled at Liberty University.
+Madeline is pursuing her degree in Clinical Mental Health Counseling with an expected graduation date of May 2026.
+Madeline primarily works with children, young adults, and groups diagnosed with or experiencing symptoms consistent with the following diagnoses: Anxiety, Depression, Adjustment, Reactive Attachment, and PTSD in children.

-Contact us about scheduling a session with Kiersten.
+Contact us about scheduling a session with Madeline.